-When evaluating vendors, start with what your core needs are.
-Where are you experiencing your biggest barriers and what is slowing you down?
+When evaluating vendors, first identify your core needs.
+Where are you experiencing your biggest barriers, and what is slowing you down?
 Many firms first seek to streamline one of these core functions.

-Project management (PM).
 Meticulous project management is critical.
-The right PM software solution will give you the insights you need to meet all your project administration needs, such as scheduling, submittals, RFIs and changing costs.
+The right PM software will give you the insights you need to meet all your project administration needs, such as scheduling, submittals, RFIs and changing costs.

-Enterprise resource planning (ERP).
 ERP software digitizes your accounting, payroll and financial management needs.
-The goal: to eliminate or reduce paper use and gain a more holistic view of finances.
-ERP is a critical function across all construction software, since cost and budgeting is the backbone of working with subcontractors.
+The goal is to eliminate or reduce paper use and gain a more holistic view of your finances.
+ERP is a critical function across all construction software, since cost and budgeting are the backbone of working with subcontractors.

-Collaboration.
-Collaboration tools give firms the ability to share information multiple ways, virtually "discuss" projects and documents and gain greater control over who can access the information.
+Collaboration tools give firms the ability to share information in multiple ways, virtually discuss projects and documents, and gain greater control over who can access the information.

-Team and safety.
-This is a catch-all category of the myriad of important yet administrative details of a project.
-Collecting and managing the details that fold into inspections, field workers' time cards, the daily report, and tracking observations – these are just some of the data points that lack meaning until you can look at them together.
+This is a catch-all category for the important administrative details of a project.
+The details that fold into inspections, field workers' timecards, the daily report and observations are just some of the data points that lack meaning until you can look at them together.